What is the Public Engagement Council?

-- To discuss with University Senior Vice Presidents and other relevant officers issues or policies concerning the advancement of publicly-engaged research, teaching, and outreach, and to make recommendations concerning such matters to relevant bodies for their consideration, review, or approval, as appropriate;
+- To discuss with the University Senior Vice President and other relevant officers issues or policies concerning the advancement of publicly-engaged research, teaching, and outreach, and to make recommendations concerning such matters to relevant bodies for their consideration, review, or approval, as appropriate;

 - To initiate examinations or studies of public engagement, as it deems necessary and appropriate, or to request such studies from other senior academic officers or other relevant committees or councils;